Tejas132005/Tejas132005/README.md

 # Hi there 👋, I'm Tejas Jyoti

 I'm a passionate and curious **B.Sc.
-(Hons)** student in **Data Science and Artificial Intelligence at IIT Madras**, driven by a love for backend development, full-stack web apps, and AI solutions.
+(Hons)** student in **Data Science and Applications at IIT Madras** and **Machine learning** enthusiast, driven by a love for backend development, full-stack web apps, and AI solutions.
 I enjoy solving real-world problems with efficient, secure, and scalable code.

 ---